Stardust-kyun/dotfiles/README.md

 ## Installation

-On Arch, you will need the following packages.
+I have only tested installation on EndeavourOS.
+If you're using EndeavourOS, you will need the following packages.
 There may be some that are missing.

 From official repos:
 ```